DroidScript/Docs/files/en/app/desc/CreateSynth.md

-Returns a Synth object which ca produces a variety of sounds, sound effects and music.
+Returns a Synth object which can produces a variety of sounds, sound effects and music.
 %c

 ### Some descriptions